 Pill Bottles & Vials

-Child Resistant Prescription Pill Bottles also referred to as Pill Containers, Pharmacy Bottles or Vials are designed to store medication.
+Child Resistant Prescription Pill Bottles also referred to as Pill Containers, Pharmacy Bottles are designed to store medication.
 These pill containers come in three colors - blue, green, or amber (orange).
 The pharmacy pill bottles come with a "Push Down & Turn" design making it difficult for children to open, but easy for the elderly.
 The prescription pill bottles pass the 16 CFR 1700.20 - Testing procedure for special packaging which means they are classified as Child-Resistant. moisture is harmful to pills and some medications.
 These pharmacy bottles pass the 671 Containers - Performance Testing to ensure the medication is safe from moisture damage.
 The rx pill bottles pass 661.1 Plastic Packaging Systems and Their Materials of Construction which means the pill bottle should protect the pharmaceutical product, be compatible with the pharmaceutical product, and safe for use.
 If you have used up your medication and your bottle is empty, here is a great resource for some crafty ways to use empty pill bottles.

 The Fundamentals of Child Resistant Act Regarding Prescription Pill Bottles.

 Here you can learn about the elements that are required to adhere to industy standards...

 As children grow older, their curiosity does too.
 There has always been a constant risk with prescription pills.
 In the United States, there are more than 2 million poisonings reported each year.
 Roughly 90% is at home with cases of accidental poisoning of children from ingesting, inhaling or spraying medical products or chemical-based goods.
 By addressing this issue, the publication of child resistant pharmacy vials and pill bottles came into the picture.

 Addressing the Pressing Issue with Prescription Bottles